Back Redesigning My Experience Page: From Clutter to Clarity

 The First Attempt: Adding a Toggle

 My first revision was adding a toggle feature, letting users switch between a detailed view and a bullet point view.
-It was an attempt to give the user an option to reduce the clutter, but it wasn’t enough.
+The reasoning behind it was, “we can show a simple view at first, and if they want more, they can toggle between the two.”
 The detailed view was task oriented and meant to tell more of a story.
 In contrast, the bullet point view was tailored for recruiters by using action words and measurable results.
 It was a nice addition, but it didn’t solve the core problem.
 The wall of text was still there, just slightly rearranged.

 I realized I was treating the symptoms, not the root cause.
 The page needed a complete overhaul, not just a quick fix.